claresudbery/Reconciliate/manual-testing.md

 * Default_cred_card1_in_out_pending_file_name
 * Default_cred_card2_file_name

+## Running the tests

-Then you can run the software in one of the debug modes.
+Now you can run the software in one of the debug modes (see readme.md).
 See "things to know while testing" below.
 If you're using the test data, see "What to expect from the test data" below.

 ## Issues to know about while testing